Ask The Food Geek

 Split pea soup with ham & (extra) root vegetables

-A ham hock (or leftover ham bone) is added to the broth where the marrow and collagen break down to add a ton of flavor and body.
-Extra ham can be added from a leftover baked ham or ham steaks bought at the store.
+A ham hock or leftover ham from the holidays (like Easter or Christmas) is added to the broth where the marrow and collagen break down to add a ton of flavor and body.

 This split pea soup recipe is easy, but takes 45 minutes to cook in a dutch oven.
 It's mostly hands-off while you wait for the split peas to break down.